Toyota Unveils Third Generation Humanoid Robot T-HR3

 Remote, safe, smooth operation of robot enabled through new, advanced Torque Servo Module and Master Maneuvering System

-TOYOTA CITY, Japan, Nov.
-21, 2017 /PRNewswire/ --Toyota Motor Corporation (Toyota) today revealed T-HR3, the company's third generation humanoid robot.
+Toyota City, Japan, Nov 21, 2017 - (JCN Newswire) - Toyota Motor Corporation today revealed T-HR3, the company's third generation humanoid robot.
 Toyota's latest robotics platform, designed and developed by Toyota's Partner Robot Division, will explore new technologies for safely managing physical interactions between robots and their surroundings, as well as a new remote maneuvering system that mirrors user movements to the robot.

 T-HR3 reflects Toyota's broad-based exploration of how advanced technologies can help to meet people's unique mobility needs.
 T-HR3 represents an evolution from previous generation instrument-playing humanoid robots, which were created to test the precise positioning of joints and pre-programmed movements, to a platform with capabilities that can safely assist humans in a variety of settings, such as the home, medical facilities, construction sites, disaster-stricken areas and even outer space.